allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 * Almost great - Resolvers (access to data source)

 The HTTP endpoint is what we measured for a REST API.
-For example one of the most simple ways of monitoring performance for API endpoints is response time.
+For example one of the simplest ways of monitoring performance for API endpoints is response time.
 Some basic dashboards could look like this:

 ![dashboard_1](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-1.png)